About the Shorenstein Center

 History

-Joan ShorensteinThe Shorenstein Center was founded in 1986, but its roots can be traced back to the early days of the John F. Kennedy School of Government.
+Joan ShorensteinThe Shorenstein Center’s roots can be traced back to the early days of the John F. Kennedy School of Government.
 The Kennedy School has been singular in declaring its mission to be teaching and research plus engagement with the real world, something that sets it apart.
-Early on, leaders at the School recognized that engagement with the press should be part of the School’s focus.
+Early on, leaders at the School recognized that engagement with the press should be part of the School’s focus, and the Shorenstein Center has grown from there to increase understanding and engagement with the entire ecosystem of media and information that is essential for healthy societies.

 Read a full history of the Center’s creation and early years.